-As several characters in the fictional Game of Thrones universe kept reminding us, winter is coming.
-Whether you like it or not, the mercury will soon begin to drop and you’ll be trading your swimmers for snow jackets, all in the name of beating the chill.
+As several characters in the fictional Game of Thrones universe kept reminding us, winter is (always) coming.
+Whether you like it or not, the mercury will soon begin to drop and you’ll be trading your swim shorts for ski jackets, all in the name of beating the chill.

 While it’s incredibly easy to remove layers of clothing during summer to keep yourself cool, keeping warm and toasty during winter is a completely different ball game.
 There is the obvious method of donning several layers of clothing, but if you start to boil from the inside, you need to remove them and carry them around with you for the rest of the day.

-What you really need is a top-performing winter coat or jacket that will serve as a single layer either over a sweater or fleece when temperatures really do plummet, or over a simple t-shirt when all you need is something to fight the cold when taking a weekend stroll.
-However, practically every clothing brand under the sun has its own interpretation of what constitutes a ‘best’ winter coat or jacket, but that isn’t always the case.
+What you really need is a top-performing winter coat or jacket that will serve as a single layer either over a sweatshirt or fleece jacket when temperatures really do plummet, or over a simple t-shirt when all you need is something to fight the cold when taking a weekend stroll.
+However, practically every clothing brand under the sun has its own interpretation of what constitutes the best winter coat or jacket, but that isn’t always the case.